11 June – 17 July 2010

 The upstairs space presents the Acrylic on Canvas: Offset works, dealing with the idea of transcendence — paint transcending form.
 The works consist of a layer of clear acrylic that is laser-cut to produce a simple outline of a form.
 These include a straight line, a work with two pipes, a vase, and a tree, where blobs of acrylic paint fill the forms with color, then subsequently move towards the edge of the frame.
 For the basement works, Acrylic in Canvas, Saban has focused on the idea of storage, seeing paintings as containers for paint.
 The canvas becomes a sack that stores gallons of paint, and thus becomes a heavy object, a sculpture that necessitates laying on the floor, leaning supported by the wall.
 The surface of the canvas is also laser-cut to produce incisions that allow the paint to bleed onto the exterior surface of the bag.
 The process allows us to see the order of representation in reverse: instead of paint on canvas, the cut canvas becomes the image while the paint becomes the background: canvas on paint.

 Inviting the audience into the making and investigating behind her practice is an integral step for Saban.
 Through this unraveling of ideas and material, she has found her own language to articulate the changing dimensions and shifting values that painting has come to represent.

-Analia Saban - born 1980 in Buenos Aires, Argentina, lives and works in Los Angeles.
-Recent Solo shows include Light Breaks Out of Prism, Thomas Solomon Gallery, Los Angeles, 2009, Living Colour, Galerie Praz-Delavallade, Paris, 2009 and Wet Paintings in the Womb, Galerie Spruth Magers, Munich 2007.
+Analia Saban (b.
+1980, Buenos Aires, Argentina) lives and works in Los Angeles.
+Recent solo shows include Light Breaks Out of Prism, Thomas Solomon Gallery, Los Angeles, 2009, Living Colour, Galerie Praz-Delavallade, Paris, 2009 and Wet Paintings in the Womb, Galerie Sprueth Magers, Munich 2007.